 The following medals and awards are being offered in 2021 by Royal Society Te Apārangi.
 The closing date is 31 March 2021.

-Please note that the Academy Executive Committee is focused on increasing the diversity of nominations from under-represented groups.
-This is in respect to gender, ethnicity, and employment context, with the latter referring to Crown Research Institutes or Independent Research Organisations, for example.
+Please note that the Academy Executive Committee is focused on increasing the diversity of nominations from under-represented groups, particularly with respect to gender, ethnicity and employment context, from Crown Research Institutes and Independent Research organisations.

 - Thomson Medal – for outstanding contributions to the organisation, support and application of science and/or technology in New Zealand

 - MacDiarmid Medal – for scientific research that demonstrates the potential for application to human benefit

 - Cooper Award – for emerging researchers in technology, applied sciences, and engineering

 - Hamilton Award – for early-career researchers in scientific research

 - Royal Society Te Apārangi Early Career Research Excellence Award for Humanities – for early career researchers in the humanities